6 Best Skyline Views of Atlanta

 Table of Contents

 On top of Ponce City Market – 675 Ponce de Leon Ave.
 NE, Atlanta

 Why We Like It: This view of Atlanta comes with family fun – a slide, Heege Tower, mini-golf, midway games, snacks and more.

 168 Luckie St. NW, Atlanta

 Why We Like It: Families can soar almost 20 stories above Centennial Olympic Park in a gondola on this Ferris wheel for a great view of the park and surrounding skyscrapers.
 The park offers a playground, fun in the Rings Fountain and special festivals and events for families.

 Between Cain St. NE and Highland Ave.
 NE, Atlanta

 Why We Like It: It captures skyscrapers and mid-rise buildings in a group photo, and its the iconic view of the city from “The Walking Dead” television series.
 The Martin Luther King Jr. Historic District is nearby, so kids can learn about the Atlanta icon.

 1000 Robert E. Lee Dr., Stone Mountain

 Why We Like It: On a clear day, you’ll see a spectacular view of the skyline from the Summit Skyride cable car and the top of the mountain.
-Active families will find plenty to do from Skyhike to Geyser Towers, and can end their day with a lasershow.
+Active families will find plenty to do, from SkyHike to Geyser Towers, and can end their day with a Lasershow Spectacular.

 900 Kennesaw Mountain Dr., Kennesaw